Cape Town (South Africa) | Hoedspruit (South Africa) | Johannesburg (South Africa) | Kruger National Park (South Africa)

 Enjoy a free evening to yourself back at the hotel.
 Ask your National Geographic Expedition leader if they have any dinner recommendations in the area.

 Catch a flight to Johannesburg and head directly to the Apartheid Museum, the world's premier institution exploring South Africa's 20th-century history.
 On a guided tour, walk through exhibitions that lay bare the institutionalised segregation of the Apartheid era, gaining a profound understanding through moving personal narratives and historical artifacts.
 Transfer to your hotel to check in and refresh.
-In the evening, join a welcome dinner to meet fellow travellers joining the tour, sharing stories and anticipation for the safari chapter ahead.
+In the evening, enjoy a dinner in Johannesburg with your group, where you will be joined by fellow travelers arriving for the safari chapter of our expedition.

 Settle in and scan the scenery from the convenience of a private vehicle.